AbdulrhmanGoni/denokv-gui-client/README.md

 >
 > ```bash
 > chmod +x path/to/denokv-gui-client-x.x.x-linux-x86_64.AppImage
-> # make sure to replace x.x.x with the proper version
+> # make sure to set the right path and replace x.x.x with the proper version
 > ```

 > [!IMPORTANT]